 - Short ingredient list.
 Cider, apple juice concentrate, CO2.
 Clean label.
 Multiple sweeteners and colourings means masking, not preserving.

 - Producer focus.
-Dedicated cider houses (Thatchers, Sheppy's, Aspall) know their craft inside out.
+Dedicated cider houses like Thatchers and Sheppy's, with established reputations in full-strength cider, tend to bring that craft into their AF ranges.
 Big multi-product brewers produce AF cider at varying quality.

 Plus a couple of palate signals: